ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/ovhcloud_backint_agent_version/guide.en-ie.md

 ### Version 1.0.9

-- Error messages improvement due to a bad configuration in the `hdbbackint.cfg` file.
+- Improving error messages resulting from a bad configuration in the `hdbbackint.cfg` file.

 ### Version 1.0.8